top of page

 Tom Faletti

-March 13, 2026
+April 13, 2026

 The raising of Lazarus is the seventh and final “sign” in John’s Gospel.

-How can an illness result in God or Jesus being glorified?
+How can an illness result in God (or Jesus) being glorified?

 Verse 5 says that Jesus loved Martha and Mary and Lazarus.
-We have not heard of them previously, and all John tells us here is that they lived in Bethany, which was a village around 2 miles east of from Jerusalem.
-You had to cross the Mount of Olives to get to Bethany, and Matthew 21:17 tells us that during the final week before his crucifixion, Jesus spent the night in Bethany (presumably at the home of Martha, Mary, and Lazarus).
-Although it requires some speculation, what do you think the relationship between them and Jesus might have been like?
+John has not mentioned them previously, and all he tells us here is that they live in Bethany, which is a village around 2 miles east of Jerusalem, beyond the Mount of Olives.
+Matthew 21:17 tells us that during the final week before his crucifixion, Jesus spent the night in Bethany (presumably at the home of Martha, Mary, and Lazarus).
+If Jesus spent time at their house when he was in Jerusalem, what do you think his relationship with them was like?

 Jesus gives a cryptic response in verse 9.
 What does he say, and what does it mean?

-Verses 17-27 Jesus tells Martha that he is the Resurrection and the Life
+Read John 11:17-27 Jesus tells Martha that he is the Resurrection and the Life

 In verse 22, Martha tells Jesus that she still has faith in him: “Whatever you ask of God, God will give you.”
 How can you have that kind of faith in God even when you have not received what you hoped for?